agilly/pi-radio-firmware/README.md

 Let's see what's broken: first, try turning your radio on.

 * If you hear no sound at all even at full volume, no matter how you turn the tuning button, there is probably an issue with the power block.
 This is usually a bulky circuit with one or several transformers.
 Good news is, these are fairly replaceable and/or easy to fix as the reason for failure is often a [blown capacitor]([http://www.instructables.com/id/Repair-your-electronics-by-replacing-blown-capacit/).
 Check out [this guide](http://www.giangrandi.ch/electronics/smpsfix/smpsfix.shtml) for fixing SMPS-type power supplies and [this one](https://groupdiy.com/index.php?topic=19810.0) for fixing older linear transformers.
 * If you can determine that your radio is powered on (via a LED or the characteristic "twung" sound when power is turned on) but nothing else is working, the amplification stage of your radio might be broken.
 You might hear a very faint hiss, or low levels of volume.
 This is annoying, because amplifiers are more tricky ro repair (they usually require transistors, which are not produced in the same way as they were back then).
-The solution here is to bypass the old electronics entirely and plug in your own amplifier, for example one that you salvaged from PC loudspeakers.
+The solution here is to bypass the old electronics entirely and connect your own amplifier to the loudspeaker, for example one that you salvaged from PC loudspeakers.
 * If you hear some sound, even if it's crackling, and if turning the volume button is having the expected effect, great.
 The amplification stage of your radio is working.
 This means that we'll be able to feed in our modern sound into a vintage amplifier.
 * If your radio has a headphone jack or an auxiliary output, try and test that.
 Usually, if the secondary amplification is working, chances are that will be working as well.
 * The last step is to test whether the device is able to actually receive radio signals.
 In short, you will be extremely lucky if your set is still able to receive the right frequency for a given position of the tuning knob.
 The next section goes into a bit more detail as to why that is, but it gets a bit technical so feel free to skip it.
 The bottom line is that this is the hardest part of the circuitry to repair, and it would require a lot of dexterity and knowledge that goes beyond what we are trying to achieve here.